A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Research Foundation of Korea (2020R1C1C1A0100386815, RS-2023-00217705) and the IITP (Institute of Information \& Communications Technology Planning \& Evaluation)-ICAN (ICT Challenge and Advanced Network of HRD) (IITP-2024-RS-2023-00259934, 10\%) grant funded by the Korea government (Ministry of Science and ICT).
+This work was supported by the National Research Foundation of Korea (RS-2025-00513129, RS-2025-00523567, RS-2023-00217705) and the New Faculty Startup Fund from Seoul National University (326-20240027).
 J. Mateu has been funded by research projects CIAICO/2022/191 from Generalitat Valenciana and PID2022-141555OB-I00 from the Spanish Ministry of Science and Innovation.
 The authors are grateful to Mehdi Moradi for providing useful sample code and advice.